cogitovirus/uhpldc-ms/README.md

     az storage container create --name tfstate --account-name uhpldcmsstorage
     ```

-2. **Configure Backend in Terragrunt**:
+2. **Configure Backend in Terraform**:

-    Ensure that your `terragrunt.hcl` includes the Azure backend configuration.
-This configuration should be placed at the root of your project:
+    Ensure that your `main.tf` includes the Azure backend configuration.
+Here is an example for the `resource-group` module:

     ```hcl
     terraform {